 The course in Medical Pharmacology provides students with the fundamentals needed to practice rational drug therapy in humans, including drug actions, interactions, clinical uses and toxicity of drugs by drug classes.
 The logic of using drugs optimally in particular clinical situations is emphasized using lectures, clinically based small group discussion sessions, computer-based laboratory simulations, and self-instructional materials.

-This course continues in the second year of medical school.
+This course builds on the Foundations of Medicine I course in the first year of medical school.
 Mentorship is encouraged in multiple layers by incorporating basic science faculty, upper classmen, and clinicians as facilitators for the small group sessions.
 Activities and critical reflection are documented utilizing a medical education portfolio that reflects major components of the ERAS residency application and other student accomplishments while in medical school.

 600 Moye Blvd | Greenville, NC 27834 | 252.744.2202 |